aleksandracodes/CI_PP5_Snapfood/README.md

 There were various components created and reused across this application.

 - `<Asset />` - multipurpose reusable compontent which displays different versions of the component depending on the props we pass to it.
-  - loading spinner (from React Bootstrap) when content is being loaded
+  - loading gif (spinner) when content is being loaded
   - image with src and alt attribute
   - paragraph with a message